kalibera/rchk/doc/BUILDING.md

 With Fedora 20, we built `binutils` from source and then we built LLVM 3.4.2 against these binutils, getting also the LLVM gold plugin.
-We have modified the `PATH` variable to switch to the `gold` linker, we did not have to modify it for the whole system.
+We have modified the `PATH` variable to switch to the `gold` linker, we did not have to switch the whole system to `gold` linker.

 ### Building R, generating bitcode files